lucioalmeidastockio/some-core-layer/README.md

 <br>

-Create a package called "entities" at the same level as "use_cases".
-At its root create the modeling and contracts of each entity.
-Then create a subpackage for the implementations, implementing each abstract entity.
-Once that is done, create another subpackage called "factories" at the same level as "implementations".
-There it is supposed to be created the factories to each entity, which will be the official way to instantiate the entity objects without refering directly to their concrete classes.
+One way of representing entities in code is to create a package called "entities" at the same level as "use_cases".
+At its root the modeling and abstract contracts of each entity would be created as well as a subpackage for their implementations.
+Once done that, another subpackage called "factories" would be created at the same level as the "implementations" subpackage, and there the factories to each entity would be created, becoming the official way of instantiating entity objects without referring directly to their concrete implementations.

 ![entity_package](https://raw.githubusercontent.com/lucioalmeidastockio/some-core-layer/1-example-documentation/images/entitiespackage.png)

+That being stated, let's jump into the entities themselves.

 ### Employee
-The Employee wil be an entity that has some behaviors: assuming a new role, which implies in ending a current assignment if any is present, which makes it required to exist a method for retrieving the current assignment if there is any.
+The Employee wil be an entity with some behaviors: assuming a new role, which implies in ending a current assignment if any is present, which makes it required to exist a method for retrieving the current assignment.

 It is inside of the [implementation of the Employee entity](https://github.com/lucioalmeidastockio/some-core-layer/blob/1-example-documentation/src/main/java/br/com/stockio/entities/implementations/EmployeeImplementation.java) that this logic will be at!